Jeong Seo-kyeong: Lady Vengeance

 In 2002, Park Chan-wook, who was part of the jury for Kodak Short Film Production Support Project, discovered Jeong when she applied for the project's scholarship.
 At the time, Jeong was in her third year at the Korea National University of Arts.

-In 2003, Jeong and Park met again when Moho Film was newly established.
-After winning the Cannes Grand Prix in 2003 for Old Boy and deciding to focus on a more female-centric film, Park remembered Jeong's spark and peculiar sensibility and approached her to write a script draft.
+A year later, Park met with Jeong again following the establishment of his production company, Moho Film.

 My entire film career can be divided into the period before and after I met Jeong Seo-kyung.

 — Park Chan-wook, Preface in Lady Vengeance Screenplay Collection.

-At first, Park met writer Jeong to work on the film Thirst, but this collaboration was put on hold as Park decided to work on Lady Vengeance first.
-During the production of Old Boy, Park's previous film, he had felt that the narrative seemed to exclude the female character, Mido, after which he became inspired to create a more female-centric film, thus giving rise to Lady Vengeance.
-Recognizing the need for a female writer, Park sought a collaboration with Jeong.
+During the production of Oldboy (2003), Park felt the narrative sidelined the female character, Mido.
+This realization, which he further developed after Oldboy won the Grand Prix at the 2004 Cannes Film Festival, inspired him to create a more female-centric project.
+Seeking a female perspective for the script, Park recalled Jeong's unique sensibility and creative spark and approached her to write an initial draft.
+Although the two originally met to collaborate on the film Thirst, the project was postponed when Park decided to prioritize the development of Lady Vengeance.

-Lady Vengeance had a highly successful opening in South Korea on July 29, 2005, generating blockbuster-level earnings.
-It grossed an impressive sum of $7,382,034 USD in its opening weekend and accumulated a total of $22,590,402 USD in South Korea alone.
-The film's popularity was further highlighted by its ranking as the seventh highest-grossing domestic release in South Korea that year and the eighth highest-grossing release overall with a nationwide ticket sale of 3,650,000.
-Its remarkable financial success solidified its status as a major box office hit.
+Lady Vengeance ranked as the seventh highest-grossing domestic release in South Korea that year and the eighth highest-grossing release overall with a nationwide ticket sale of 3,650,000.
 Lady Vengeance also participated in the competition for the Golden Lion at the 62nd Venice International Film Festival in September 2005.
 Although it did not win in the competition, it received recognition in other categories including the Cinema of The Future, the Young Lion Award, and the Best Innovated Film Award in the non-competition section.
-Additionally, it later won the Best Film award at the 26th Blue Dragon Film Awards.
+It later won the Best Film award at the 26th Blue Dragon Film Awards.